Tiger Woods struggles to opening 74 as US Open begins at Pinehurst

 France’s Matthieu Pavon was a shot behind Aberg after becoming the first player to make multiple eagles in a US Open round at Pinehurst.

-Pavon, who won his first PGA Tour title in January, eagled the fifth and 10th on his way to an opening 67.
+Pavon, who won his first PGA Tour title in January, eagled the fifth and 10th on his way to an opening 67, a welcome return to form after a poor recent run of results.